Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 There are dozens of call blocker websites and they'll tell you if an incoming call is a known scammer.
 Some will allow you to choose to let those go straight to voicemail too.
 Set it up to block known scammers, otherwise let it alert you when suspected scammers call.
 </p>
 <p>
-These apps also have a phone number look-up, so you can check if a number you're going to call has been reported by another user as fake.
+These apps also usually have a phone number look-up, so you can check if a number you're going to call has been reported by another user as fake.
 </p>
 </div>
 </details>